 Overnight in Hanmer Springs

-Overnight in Greymouth
+Overnight in Punakaiki

 Drive through the wild beauty of Lewis Pass, stopping in the historic mining town of Reefton, where charming heritage buildings tell stories of New Zealand’s gold-rush past.
-Continue west through Charleston to the dramatic Punakaiki Pancake Rocks, a spectacular limestone formation on the rugged West Coast.
+Continue west to the dramatic Punakaiki Pancake Rocks, a spectacular limestone formation on the rugged West Coast.
 Visit Buller Health (Westport Hospital) to meet local health professionals and learn more about healthcare delivery in this remote coastal region.

 Overnight in Fox Glacier